Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 *"I only want to run some programs, why do I need to know about programming environments?"*

+The answer is that Linux itself is not a proper supercomputer operating system.
-The answer is that development environments are **an intrinsic part of an HPC system**.
+As we shall see, it is both too much and too litle, and development environments are therefore **an intrinsic part of an HPC system**.
 No HPC system is as polished as a personal computer and the software users want to use is typically very unpolished.
 And some of the **essential middleware** that turns the hardware with some variant of Linux into a parallel supercomputers **is part of the programming